wvwa25/SWE-3643-Fall2024-Project/README.md

 >  [!IMPORTANT]
 > End-to-end Test execution will require cloning this GitHub repository.

-To demonstrate the functionality of Microsoft Playwright, I added a configuration to my CalculatorAppIT class to open Playwright in headed browser mode.
+> To demonstrate the functionality of Microsoft Playwright, I added a configuration to my CalculatorAppIT class to open Playwright in headed browser mode.
-This will allow Playwright tests to be seen in real time as they execute.
+> This allows Playwright tests to be seen in real time as they execute.

 ### Playwright in Action
 ![Playwright Execution](assets/Playwright.gif)